angular/angular/src/lib/paginator/paginator.md

-`<md-paginator>` is a navigation for pages information, typically used with a data-table.
+`<md-paginator>` is a navigation for pages information, typically used with a table.

 <!-- example(pagination-overview) -->